19 Mar Case Study : Colour of Jakarta 2016

 - Strengthening the Human Cities Initiatives through co-operation with local government.

-Imogen created plan, strategy, ideas, include identifying issues in the industry and building also maintaining relationship with local government and stakeholders.
+Imogen created plan, strategy, ideas in this case study. include identifying issues in the industry and building also maintaining relationship with local government and stakeholders.
 Following up every regulations and plan of Jakarta’s local government.

 - Collaborating with local communities to raise awareness and knowledge of Human Cities Initiatives.